-Growing Central Queensland is a regional initiative by Regional Development Australia Fitzroy and Central West Incorporated (RDAFCW) to capture sustainable agribusiness opportunities for individuals and communities across Central Queensland.
+Growing Central Queensland is a regional initiative which aims to capture sustainable agribusiness.
 The initiative includes four potential agriculture precincts within the Fitzroy region (shown in Figure 6).
-50
+51

-- 1 Mackenzie River Agricultural Corridor this corridor is a highly productive area with some of the best soils in Central Queensland that produce crops and cattle. - 2 Fitzroy River Agricultural Corridor this area has potential for development of an agricultural corridor along the Fitzroy River and surrounding region. - 3 Dawson River Agricultural Corridor includes the proposed Nathan Dam and pipelines and the proposed Duaringa Weir with a capacity of 6,000 megalitres. - 4 Gladstone Agribusiness Corridor includes the Port of Gladstone with associated infrastructure and the city of Gladstone which offers an ideal setting to locate a hub for value-adding field of agricultural transport and logistics.
+- 1 Mackenzie River Agricultural Corridor this corridor is a highly productive area with some of the best soils in Central Queensland that produce crops and cattle. - 2 Fitzroy River Agricultural Corridor this area has potential for development of an agricultural corridor along the Fitzroy River and surrounding region. - 3 Dawson River Agricultural Corridor includes the proposed Nathan Dam and pipelines and the proposed Duaringa Weir with a capacity of 6,000 megalitres. - 4 Gladstone Agribusiness Corridor includes the Port of Gladstone and city of Gladstone, which offers an ideal setting to locate a hub for the value-adding field of agricultural transport and logistics.

-Figure 6: Growing Central Queensland agricultural corridors51
+Figure 6: Growing Central Queensland agricultural corridors 52

 The strength of agricultural production and agribusiness manufacturing sectors in the Fitzroy Region provides for a diverse range of beef investment opportunities.
 Meat processing facilities are substantial in scale and contribute significantly to the regional economy and state exports.
-New investment is being sought to extend the capacity and productivity of Central Queensland's beef sector in response to increased global demand for the commodity.52
+New investment is being sought to extend the capacity and productivity of Central Queensland's beef sector in response to increased global demand for the commodity.53

-RDAFCW has proposed a list of transport and logistic infrastructure projects required to support these agricultural corridors.
-Containerisation facilities, cold storage, multi-modal freight coordination and improved road train access to Port of Gladstone are amongst the initiatives sought.
+Industry organisations have suggested a range of transport and logistic infrastructure projects to support these agricultural corridors, such as containerisation facilities, cold storage, multi-modal freight coordination and improved road train access to Port of Gladstone.

-50 Regional Development Australia Fitzroy and Central West Inc. (2015).
+51 Regional Development Australia Fitzroy and Central West Inc. (2015).
 Growing Central Queensland Review.

-51 Regional Development Australia Fitzroy and Central West Inc. (2014).
-Growing Central Queensland ww.rdafcw.com.au/growing-centralqueensland/.
+52 Regional Development Australia Fitzroy and Central West Inc. (2014).
+Growing Central Queensland. www.rdafcw.com.au/growingcentral queensland/.

-52 Regional Development Australia Fitzroy and Central West Inc. (2015).
+53 Regional Development Australia Fitzroy and Central West Inc. (2015).
 Growing Central Queensland Beef Investment Prospectus.